CESNET/exafs/README.md

 ## Change Log

+- v0.4.7 - Multi neighbor support enabled.
+See config example and update your config.py.
 - v0.4.6 - Route Distinguisher for VRF is now supported.
 See config example and update your config.py.